Arkells to Headline Greenbelt Harvest Picnic!!

 Christie Lake is a natural paradise, boasting 830 acres of hiking trails, picnic areas, fishing ponds and beaches.
 The Greenbelt Harvest Picnic is designed to raise awareness about the importance of the region’s local conservation lands, the arts, local agriculture and home gardening.
 Concert goers will also be able to enjoy a local farmers market, horticultural workshops, art vendors, food and beverage areas, fishing, swimming and good old fashioned picnicking.

 Tickets are on sale now at www.ticketbreak.com or by calling 1-866-943-8849.
-Early bird prices will be in effect while quantities last and will be available through TicketBreak and local retail outlets.
 Children, 10 and under, are admitted free to the Picnic while discounted tickets are available for youth ages 11-15.
-Tickets can also be purchased at Picks and Sticks, located at 140 Locke Street South in Hamilton, Dr. Disc located at 20 Wilson Street.
+Tickets can also be purchased at Picks and Sticks, located at 140 Locke Street South and Dr. Disc located at 20 Wilson Street, in Hamilton.
 Tickets will also be available at Christie Lake on show day only (subject to availability).
 As this is a green event, fans are being encouraged to carpool.